wurtzj/EXTRACT_ECMWF/README.md

 This tool enables to get ECMWF files for Meso-NH using python and ECMWF API.
 Number of requests are limited.
 You may have to wait some time if number of requests are high.

-User's parameters have to be defined in configuration file user_parameters.json.
+User's parameters have to be defined in the configuration file called `user_parameters.json`.

 To run script, use
 ```bash